aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Executive branch:

-chief of state: President TANDJA Mamadou (since 22 December 1999); note - the president is both chief of state and head of government
+chief of state: President Mamadou TANDJA (since 22 December 1999); note - the president is both chief of state and head of government

-head of government: President TANDJA Mamadou (since 22 December 1999); note - the president is both chief of state and head of government; Prime Minister Hama AMADOU (since 31 December 1999) was appointed by the president and shares some executive responsibilities with the president
+head of government: President Mamadou TANDJA (since 22 December 1999); Prime Minister Hama AMADOU (since 31 December 1999) was appointed by the president and shares some executive responsibilities with the president

-cabinet: 23-member Cabinet appointed by the president
+cabinet: 26-member Cabinet appointed by the president

-elections: president elected by popular vote for a five-year term; last held 24 November 1999 (next to be held NA 2004); prime minister appointed by the president
+elections: president elected by popular vote for a five-year term (eligible for a second term); second round of election last held 4 December 2004 (next to be held December 2009)

 Legislative branch:

-elections: last held 24 November 1999 (next to be held NA October 2004)
+elections: last held 4 December 2004 (next to be held in December 2009)

-election results: percent of vote by party - NA; seats by party - MNSD-Nassara 38, CDS-Rahama 17, PNDS-Tarayya 16, RDP-Jama'a 8, ANDPS-Zaman Lahiya 4
+election results: percent of vote by party - NA; seats by party - MNSD 47, PNDS 25, CDS 22, RSD 7, RDP 6, ANDP 5, PSDN 1

 Judicial branch: